forkaduck/duckydd/README.md

 If the process is passed the -d flag (daemonize) then it will also write its log messages to a file which is called out.log in the logpath directory.

-Otherwise it will just use the directory for the keylog.
+Otherwise it will just use the directory for the keylog file which is called key.log.

 __Note:__ You have to set a full path because the daemon has to be started as root.
 Currently the parser does not expand the string using environment variables.

 `usexkeymaps 1`

-Disable this to use the kernel keytables which are set with the loadkeys program.
+If this option is enabled the daemon will first try to initalize the x dependent keymap.
-At the moment this is an **experimental** feature.
+If the use of the x keymap fails then the daemon falls back to kernel keymaps.
-With it disabled you can even log attacks while the x-server is not running.
+At the moment the use of the kernel keymaps is **experimental** at best.

 ## Uninstall:
 ```